 Dogs in Wilderness

 Generally speaking, in many Forest Service and Bureau of Land Management wilderness areas, dogs are welcome, as long as they are leashed or under voice control.
 Leashes must be no more than 6 feet in length.
 Popular areas, trails and destinations may be closed to dogs, or leashes may be required.
 Most National Park Service and Fish and Wildlife Service wilderness areas do not allow dogs.
 Where they are allowed, dogs must be leashed at all times.
+Prohibitions do not apply to service animals (dogs) accompanying a person with a disability.
+Emotional support or therapy dogs, or other animals, are not defined as service animals by the American's with Disabilities Act (ADA) and thus are prohibited in areas where dogs are not allowed.
 Before departing on your trip, be sure to check the agency regulations regarding dogs for the wilderness you want to visit.

 If regulations allow you to bring your dog along on your next wilderness adventure, consider whether you should.

 Health and Fitness